raiden6/notes/dev/react/stompjs.md

 ### React

 1. Use the ```@stomp/stompjs``` library to communicate with the backend via STOMP over WebSocket
 2. On component mount, create a stompJS Client with ```'ws://localhost:8080/gs-guide-websocket'``` as the brokerURL.
 Then, subscribe to the ```'/topic/notifications'``` topic after the connection has been established.
-In the subscribe() method, the callback method gets called every time there's a new message in the message broker topic.
+In the subscribe() method, the callback method gets called every time there's a new message pushed to the topic.
 You can also use ```.publish()``` to send a message to the server.
 ```
 import { Client } from '@stomp/stompjs';